tapis-project/tutorials/systems/credentials.md

 registering a password.

 Please make sure to generate a SSH Key pair on Stampede2.
-Create a .ssh directory in your home directory and run the command below:
+In the case of Stampede2, the HPC system automatically creates SSH Key pair when logging into Stampede2 for the first time, as such alleviating any need to create a SSH Key pair.
+A .ssh directory will be created and can be accessed.
+However, if the system being used does not generate any keys, please generate a pair.
+After generating keys, head into the ```.ssh``` directory and run the following command:

 ```
 ssh-keygen -m PEM -f id_rsa

 ```
-Do not ennter passphrase.
+Do not enter passphrase.
 Once the keys are created copy the public key to authorized keys file on Stampede2. <br/>
 Keep the public key and private key handy, these are required for creating user credentials.
 For private key, it is recommended to get a one liner private key using the command below.

 ```